realpython/python-guide/docs/writing/style.rst

 2. **Keyword arguments** are not mandatory and have default values.
 They are often used for optional parameters sent to the function.
-When a function has more than two or three positional parameters, its signature is more difficult to remember and using keyword argument with default values is helpful.
+When a function has more than two or three positional parameters, its signature is more difficult to remember and using keyword arguments with default values is helpful.
 For instance, a more complete ``send`` function could be defined as ``send(message, to, cc=None, bcc=None)``.
 Here ``cc`` and ``bcc`` are optional, and evaluate to ``None`` when they are not passed another value.